valcriss/QuietQuest/README.md

 ## Troubleshooting

-- **Service fails to start**: run `QuietQuest.ClientService.exe --console` to view errors
 - **Agent overlay not showing**: ensure agent is running in the user session and not blocked by antivirus
-- **Permission issues**: verify both installer runs as Administrator and service is set to LocalSystem

 ## Contributing

-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/yourusername/QuietQuest).
+Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/valcriss/QuietQuest).
 Suggestions for new penalties and improvements are welcome!

 ## License